Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Introduction

 Amorphous silicon (a-Si) is used in applications that include photovoltaics, thin-film transistors, battery electrodes, and liquid-crystal displays \cite{street1999technology, carlson1976amorphous, powell1989physics, cui2009crystalline, key2009real}.
 Recent advances include its use as coating materials for next-generation gravitational wave detectors \cite{birney2018amorphous}.
 Additionally, a-Si serves as the canonical disordered solid prototype for the development of modeling methods.

 a-Si \cite{lewis2022fifty,madanchi2024future} is idealized as a continuous random network (CRN) \cite{zachariasen1932atomic}, characterized by a local atomic environment akin to crystalline silicon \cite{wooten1985computer, vink2001device}.
 It maintains a local tetrahedral crystalline environment without long-range order.
 Real a-Si, however, is believed to contain defects associated with its disordered nature at a level that depends on its preparation\cite{roorda1991structural, laaziri1999high, laaziri1999high_xray, levesque2022internal, birney2018amorphous}.
 These include local coordination defects, medium-range ring defects and two-level systems--the latter contribute to noise in sensitive gravitational wave detectors and cause decoherence in quantum computers \cite{levesque2022internal, birney2018amorphous}.
 Variations in tetrahedral geometry and bond lengths also significantly affect a-Si's performance.
 Controlling structural anomalies during preparation poses challenges from both an experimental and a theoretical perspective.
 Indeed, the structure of a-Si is highly influenced by preparation methods \cite{holmstrom2016dependence}; for instance, chemical vapor deposition \cite{kail2011configurational} and ion implantation \cite{roorda1989calorimetric, van1992evidence, laaziri1999high} can introduce voids and coordination defects.
-Thermal annealing \cite{roorda1989calorimetric, fortner1989radial, laaziri1999high, haberl2009structural} often refines these imperfections, enhancing material quality.
+Thermal annealing \cite{roorda1989calorimetric, fortner1989radial, laaziri1999high, haberl2009structural} often refines these imperfections, enhancing material quality. \ZK{Additionally, a recent study \cite{rosset2025signatures} has raised an important issue that questions the definition of the true model of a-Si.
+This study explored the footprints of paracrystallinity in amorphous silicon using molecular dynamics simulations with a machine learning potential \cite{rosset2025signatures, morrow2022indirect} similar to the one employed herein.
+As reported by the authors, while optimal models of a-Si are traditionally based on the continuous random network model, some groups have proposed that real a-Si could be better described as 'paracrystalline'.
+However, since both optimal types of structure conflict with experimental observations \cite{treacy1998paracrystallites,voyles2001structure,treacy2012local,roorda2012comment}, the authors have further investigated the paracrystalline model, concluding that realistic experimental models of a-Si may contain some degree of crystalline grain traces.
+The observed degree of crystallinity is likely influenced by the preparation method—i.e. MD.
+Notably, while the degree of crystallinity was examined, its relationship to coordination defects was not.
+In other words, the central question remains how to balance crystallinity and coordination defects when preparing a-Si.
+For instance, a high cooling rate in melt-quench simulations will likely lead to a higher number of coordination defects and lower crystallinity, while a low cooling rate will most likely yield fewer coordination defects and higher crystalline-like environments.}